demisto/content/docs/parameter_types/README.md

 ## Important Note

-Once a parameter is set in an integration parameter, it is saved to the Demisto server, so before changing an existing parameter you have to consider the existing values (backward compatibility).
+Once a parameter is set in an integration configuration, it is saved to the Demisto database, so before changing an existing parameter you have to consider the existing values (backward compatibility).